cselab/Mirheo/src/core/interactions/pairwise_interactions/README.md

 ## interface requirements

-Need to define a view type to be passed (example: PVview, PVviewWithStresses...)
+Need to define a view type to be passed (example: PVview, PVviewWithStresses...) as well as a particle type to be fetched

 	using ViewType = <particle vector view type>
+	using ParticleType = <particle type>

 Setup function (on Host)